 If you are exporting goods, you must declare the transaction to Customs.
 You may submit an export declaration yourself, but you may also arrange for a customs agent to do so on your behalf.
 You may also declare the export at a customs office on the EU's external border.
+For further information, please contact the Customs Taxline on 0800-0143.
+Please note that this is a toll-free, Dutch-language line.

-3.3 Distance sales
+Distance sales